-The process of engaging a TPSP can be challenging.
-Each organization should consider creating a process aligning with its own policies, procedures, and constraints.
+Partnering with the right TPSPs is a challenging task.
+Initial considerations should include measures to protect cardholder data, financial data, and other sensitive and personal data, and complying with local laws and regulations.
+Each organization should develop its own policies and procedures, as well as its own criteria for pre-selecting and managing potential TPSPs during the vetting process.
+All efforts should be placed on exerting the appropriate amount of due diligence and performing a risk assessment of pre-selected TPSPs.
 Below is an example of a high-level process flow that an entity may include as part of its due diligence when engaging TPSPs.
 Please note this process is not exhaustive.
-It is meant as a guideline to assist organizations seeking to engage TPSPs in creating an appropriate due diligence program.
+It is meant as a guideline to assist organizations in creating an appropriate due diligence program to engage TPSPs.